Rumūz: Symbols Used by Ibn Ḥajar in Taqrīb al-Tahdhīb

 "I have used numbers at the beginning of each narrator's name to indicate which of the imams have recorded their ḥadīths." (تقريب التهذيب – ص: 76)

-Ibn Ḥajar further clarifies his methodology by listing the rumūz and their corresponding references as follows:
+Ibn Ḥajar then sets out the rumūz and their references as follows:

 Books of al-Bukhārī: